 Den of Vipers Synopsis

 When Roxy’s father can’t pay a debt he offers up his daughter to the Vipers to pay off his debt.
-The Vipers kidnap Roxy from her Viper and lock her in their penthouse.
+The Vipers kidnap Roxy from her bar and lock her in their penthouse.
 She might be owned by them but she’s determined to make them wish they never took her.